L – R: Ian Stenson, Treasurer; Ingrid Schofield, Secretary; Ben Lewis, President; Andy Booysen, Vice; Gary Ronald, Road Captain.

 We are situated in Durban on the East Coast of South Africa.

-The Chapter provides a friendly forum for like-minded biking enthusiasts, aged forty years and over, even if they are members of other Bike Clubs and associations, you can apply.
+We provide a friendly forum for like-minded biking enthusiasts, aged forty years and over, even if they are members of other Bike Clubs and associations, they can apply.

 We stimulate interest among motorcycle riders and enthusiasts who gather regularly, and enjoy motorcycling for leisure.
 One thing we are known for is riding regulary.